Whiteknight/ParserObjects/docs/v6/earleyexpr_example.md

 });
 ```

 The Earley parse algorithm is a context-free recursive parsing algorithm which is extremely powerful.
 All that power comes with some drawbacks, however.
-We will see it in this example.
+We will see those in this example.

 Let's start by defining a few parsers to help with getting the tokens we need: